Martial Angels (2001) / Action-Thriller

 Cast: Shu Qi, Julian Cheung, Kelly Lin, Sandra Ng, Teresa Mak, Terence Yin

-Directed By Clarence Fok
+Director: Clarence Fok

-Even if there isn't much to films like CHARLIE'S ANGELS except babes in skin tight outfits kicking butt and blowing things up, somehow that's almost enough to be entertained by these days.
-MARTIAL ANGELS is Hong Kong's attempt to capitalize on the market created by the Hollywood version, but the only things CHARLIE'S ANGELS had going for it is completely lacking.
+Even if there isn't much to films like Charlie's Angels except babes in skin tight outfits kicking butt and blowing things up, somehow that's almost enough to be entertained by these days.
+Martial Angels is Hong Kong's attempt to capitalize on the market created by the Hollywood version, but the only things Charlie's Angels had going for it is completely lacking.
 The women aren't stunners, the action is bland, the humor is awful, and perhaps in no other film in recent memory can I remember a low budget showing more.
 That a film with this many women in sexy outfits can't even deliver even on the basest of levels should tell you how truly worthless it really is.

-Shu Qi stars as Cat, a high-tech thief that's as good at what she does as she is beautiful.
+Shu Qi (So Close, The Transporter) stars as Cat, a high-tech thief that's as good at what she does as she is beautiful.
 She meets Lok, her male counterpart in the business, and the two have a certain chemistry together.
 As time goes by, the two have drifted apart, and Cat even tries to go legit, but when the Russians kidnap Lok, Cat is the only one, along with six other stealthy babes, who can save him by stealing some software from a very secure, high-tech vault.

-MARTIAL ANGELS also suffers from investing just as little in the script as it did in the production.
+Martial Angels also suffers from investing just as little in the script as it did in the production.
 One almost gets the impression that they shot without a script at all based on the paltry amounts of dialogue and situations that make almost no linear sense.
 Most of the women don't even talk, spending most of their free time looking pensively at the wall while smoking a cigarette.
 High-tech thievery never looked less glamorous.

-Unless you have the most serious of love jones for any of the seven women in the cast, or are just a masochist, you should avoid MARTIAL ANGELS at all costs.
+Unless you have the most serious of love jones for any of the seven women in the cast, or are just a masochist, you should avoid Martial Angels at all costs.
 It's about as dull and dumb as action movies get in this era of explosions and high-flying kung fu ballets.
-One can only wonder how ANGELS was in the title when watching the film is such Hell.
+One can only wonder how Angels was in the title when watching the film is such Hell.